Yogendra Upadhyaya

-Yogendra Upadhyaya is an Indian politician and member of the 18th Uttar Pradesh Assembly and was also 16th Legislative Assembly of Uttar Pradesh.
+Yogendra Upadhyaya is an Indian politician and member of the 18th Uttar Pradesh Assembly and also 16th Legislative Assembly of Uttar Pradesh.
 Upadhyaya is a member of the Bharatiya Janata Party and represented Agra South constituency of Uttar Pradesh.

 Early life and education

 Yogendra Upadhyaya was born in Agra, Uttar Pradesh in 1955.
-Upadhyaya is a Brahmin.
 He holds post-graduate and LL.B. degrees (alma mater not known).

 Political career

 Yogendra Upadhyaya has been a MLA third time in a row (incumbent).
 He represents Agra South (Assembly constituency) and is a member of the Bharatiya Janata Party.
+In November 2023, he had been criticised for showing insensitivity towards the family of an army officer killed in Kashmir, in tandem with the pressures of Western UP problems that grow despite political aspirations and ISI.